Does Nuburu (BURU) Pay a Dividend? (2026)

 No. Nuburu does not pay a dividend.
 It is a cash-burning micro-cap with minimal revenue, large losses, and a going-concern warning, so all available capital goes toward funding operations and acquisitions rather than returning cash to shareholders.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with BURU's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with BURU's investor relations page or your broker before acting on them.